DevopsbyLalit/docker/README.md

 docker ps -a                   # List all (stopped + running) docker stop <id>               # Stop a container docker rm <id>                 # Remove a container

+👍 You can take a running or stopped container and turn it into a new image using docker commit

+Step 1: Find your container ID or name

+docker ps -a

+🔹Step 2: Commit the container into a new image

+docker commit <container_id_or_name> <new_image_name>:<tag>